 Here’s What Experts Say Is Exactly What to Do if Someone Breaks Into Your House

-Your first response when you realize someone is in your home will be panic and a surge of adrenaline.
-Having a plan in place can go a long way toward helping you stay calm and make the best choices you can to protect your home and family.
+Your first response when you realize someone is in your home is panic and adrenaline.
+Having a plan in place can help you stay calm and make the best choices to protect your home and family.

 Break-ins are a violation of one of our most sacred and personal spaces: our homes.
 A criminal breaking into an empty home is a concern, but the threat of a home invasion when the residents are at home is what keeps many people awake at night.
-While most homeowners fear an overnight break-in, FBI statistics show that most home invasions occur during the day, so homeowners are more likely to be surprised by a burglar in the daylight hours than upon awakening from a sound sleep.
-This gives the residents of the home an opportunity.
+While many homeowners fear an overnight break-in, FBI statistics show that most home invasions occur during the day, so chances of someone breaking into your house at night are actually quite slim.
 Very little will stop a really determined burglar, but having a plan in place and a few minutes to execute it makes a positive outcome more likely.
 Thinking ahead, as difficult as it may be, can save precious time when deciding what to do if someone breaks into your house.

-What to Do If Someone Breaks Into Your House: Tips
+Tips for What to Do if Someone Breaks Into Your House

-- Invest in preventative measures, such as upgraded security at entry points, lighting, and professional home security systems with monitoring to make your home less appealing and less accessible to burglars.
+- Invest in preventive measures to protect your home from break-ins, such as upgraded security at entry points, lighting, and professional home security systems with monitoring to make the home less appealing and less accessible to burglars.
+There are also plenty of free ways to keep thieves away from your home without expensive equipment.
 If potential burglars hit roadblocks as they attempt to gain entry, you may be calling police to investigate an attempted invasion rather than an actual one.

 - Have a plan in place that your family is familiar with to reduce panic and lost time.